jsamrei/slate/source/quickstart/apps.html.markdown

 ### Hello, Goodbye, World: Take One

 This example shows the hello world example with a twist.
-This also executes an extra string search looking for a `'goodbye world'` and storing it in a seperate sink.
+This also executes an extra string search looking for a `'goodbye world'` and storing it in a separate sink.
 In this code block, the `each` component emits multiple streams using the expanded syntax.

 ![Zillabyte Multiple stream apps: Take 1](/images/Apps-Example1.png)